 About weight gain during pregnancy

-Gaining the right amount of weight when you're pregnant will help you to lose weight after giving birth, can make your delivery more manageable, and will help make sure your baby is born at a healthy weight.
+Gaining the right amount of weight when you're pregnant will help you lose weight after giving birth, make your delivery more manageable, and help ensure your baby is born at a healthy weight.
 Gaining the right weight during pregnancy also helps prevent early childhood obesity.

 - Not gaining enough weight can cause your baby to be born too small, too early, or with birth defects.